 April is a member of the Board of Directors and became our Vice-President in October of 2014.
 She’s a licensed House Rabbit Society Educator and began volunteering for the rescue in June 2009.
 April has been serving as our fundraising coordinator as well as the head chocolatier for our annual Make Mine Chocolate fundraising campaign.
-April and her husband Damon live with a NZW boy, Louie, a young, crazy Rhinelander girl, Maya and provide sanctuary care for foster bunny Theodore.
+April and her husband Damon live with a NZW boy, Louie, a young, crazy Rhinelander girl, Maya and provide sanctuary care for foster bunnies Theodore and Fozzie.

-Damon is a member of the Board of Directors and is our organization’s Creative Director.
+Damon is a member of the Board of Directors, our organization’s Creative Director, and a licensed House Rabbit Society Educator.
 As part of this job, he is one of our photographers and maintains our Facebook page.
 Damon began volunteering during the summer of 2009.
 Damon is our resident “bunny whisperer” and enjoys working with our tougher cases.
-Damon lives with his wife, April and their 3 adopted/foster rabbits.
+Damon lives with his wife, April and their 4 adopted/foster rabbits.

 Andrea has been involved with rabbit rescue since 2001.
 She is a licensed HRS Educator and has worked with rabbit rescues in Germany, Oklahoma, Kentucky, and North Carolina.
 Currently located in Missouri, she is our Petfinder liaison and also handles sponsorship requests for our sanctuary rabbits.
 Andrea and her husband Chris have two bonded pairs of pampered rabbits: Cleo & Higgins, and Hannah Rose & Ajax.